What Is Diabetic Retinopathy?

 Treatment Of Retinopathy

 In cases of background retinopathy, the laser is focused with pinpoint accuracy on the damaged blood vessels.
-Heat from the laser seals the vessels and helps bond the retina to the back of the eye by forming minute scars.
+The heat from the laser seals the vessels and helps bond the retina to the back of the eye by forming minute scars.

 Removal Of The Vitreous